library(here)

 sqrt(round(mean(L1.Age), digits = 2))

-It is very easy to make bracketing errors when writing code and especially so when nesting functions (see Figure 7.2).
-Watch your commas and brackets (see also Section 5.6)!
+It is very easy to make bracketing errors when writing code and especially so when nesting functions (see Figure 7.5) so watch your commas and brackets (see also Section 5.6)!

 7.5.2 Piped Functions